featheredtoast/discourse_docker/launcher_go/README.md

 ## New features

 * Individual build, configure, and migrate commands.
 Adds the ability to partially build up an image "offline" without taking down an image until what is absolutely necessary, saving downtime.
-* Adds the ability to build and run an image that finishes a build on boot, allowing the server to display a build page.
+* Adds the ability to build and run an image that finishes a build on boot, allowing the server to display an offline page.
 * Multiline env support
 * Docker compose generation.
-Allows exporting of configuration from discourse's pups configuration to a docker compose configuration.
+Allows easier exporting of configuration from discourse's pups configuration to a docker compose configuration.
+* autocomplete.
+Run `source <(./launcher2 install-completions)` to activate completions for the current shell, or add the results to your dotfiles